A Look at the Total Cost of Ownership of HubSpot vs Salesforce.

 Accurate and Usable Data Across Teams

-Are you unlocking the power of your CRM data?
-95% of those surveyed say that having access to a comprehensive view of prospect and customer data across teams is important, but only 39% report that it is extremely easy to get a comprehensive view of prospect and customer data using their current CRM and sales/ marketing tech stack.
+A CRM’s true value lies in the data it delivers.
+While 95% of respondents say having a full view of prospect and customer data is important, only 39% say it’s extremely easy to get that view today using their current CRM and martech stack.

 Rate the importance of having access to a comprehensive view of prospect and customer data across teams.